The author, a Maine native, explores ruffed grouse hunting tactics and scouting in the North Woods.

 Scouting for Ruffed Grouse

 Once you’re physically in the area you’ll be able to better identify where the greatest concentration of birds can be found.
 What berries are ripe, what is budding or dropping, how wet is the ground, which trees dominate the landscape and how old they are.
 Look for raspberries and tamarack.
 It will indicate sufficient moisture on the ground.
 Look for a mixed forest that is young yet diverse with ample amounts of conifers.
+This will all play into good ruffed grouse habitat.

 Find 10-15-year-old log yards with drumming logs and feeding undergrowth void of thick, tall grass.
 This year we are having a banner crop of beeches and acorns.
 I predict birds will go to these high-valued food sources early this year where normally this is a late-season food source.
 If you can find a covert mixed with birches, oaks, beeches, and conifers you may get into some good numbers.
-Open the crop of your harvested grouse and refine your scouting to those food sources.
+Open the crop of your grouse and refine your scouting to those food sources.
 If I’m on target here, the beech and oak ridges will make for some great shooting opportunities this fall.

 The Biology of Grouse